MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-punregister_notification_callback.md

 ## -returns

 PUNREGISTER_NOTIFICATION_CALLBACK returns STATUS_SUCCESS if the call successfully unregisters the notification event.
-Otherwise, the routine returns STATUS_INVALID_PARAMETER to indicate that the specified tag is not valid.
+Otherwise, the routine returns STATUS_INVALID_PARAMETER to indicate that the specified callback routine and context are not valid.

 For more information, see [NTSTATUS Values](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/ntstatus-values).